EffectOrientedProgramming/book/Chapters/10_Mutability.md

 These are both effectful operations.
 Less obviously, we also need to create the Mutable reference itself.
+We are changing the world, by creating a space that we can manipulate.
 A simple representation of this could look like:

 ```scala mdoc